Browse My Elliptical Reviews & Recommendations

 Top Elliptical Brands

-However, you probably want an elliptical trainer made for home use.
+However, you probably will be just fine with an elliptical trainer made for home use.
 These are significantly cheaper but they also are not as durable.
 It shouldn’t matter unless you plan on using it for hours every single day.
 But if you use it for an hour or so most days, then any of the major home elliptical brands will work for you.

 When it comes to the residential elliptical market, a few brands really dominate and account for most of the ellipticals sold.